bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

     * Child components also import own styles
 * Simplify Anchor for social media anchors
 * Listeners and Main components know to render themselves
-* Mount and responsive values can just be aggregate selectors
+* Mount, transient, and responsive values can just be aggregate selectors
 * Move Carousel to top level of Root

 # Ongoing Gatsby tasks